zsparal/api-documentation/source/guides/applepay-direct-integration.rst

 Integrating `Apple Pay <https://developer.apple.com/apple-pay/>`_ in your own checkout allows you to add the "Checkout with Pay" button as you deem fit.
 Apple provides `guidelines
-<https://developer.apple.com/design/human-interface-guidelines/apple-pay/overview/introduction/>`_ on how how and where
+<https://developer.apple.com/design/human-interface-guidelines/apple-pay/overview/introduction/>`_ on how and where
 you should add the Apple Pay buttons.

 .. figure:: images/applepay-web@2x.png